kavigamage-da/customer-churn-analysis-telecom-lk/README.md

 **Step 3 — Power BI Dashboard**

-Built a 3-page executive dashboard — Executive Summary → Segment Drilldown → Individual Customer Risk — designed so each page serves a different audience.
+Built a 3-page executive dashboard — Executive Summary → Churn Drivers → Individual Customer Risk — designed so each page serves a different audience.
 The CEO sees KPIs.
 The retention manager sees segment patterns.
 The retention team sees a ranked action list.
 All measures written in DAX.
 Published via Power BI Service for live access.

 ---